Ultimate precision limit of noise sensing and dark matter search: Results

 \subsection{Performance of Gaussian sources}

 With the ultimate limit in hand, we now consider QFI enabled by different type of input-ancilla states $\ket{\psi_0}$.
-We consider $M$ identical probes, each with mean photon number $N_{\rm S}$.
-Due to the additive nature of QFI for multi-copies, we will just consider the Fisher information for a single probing.
+We consider $M$ identical probes, each with mean photon number $N_{\rm S}$, \QZ{i.e. $\expval{\hat a_S^\dagger \hat a_S}\le N_{\rm S}$}.
+Due to the additive nature of QFI for multi-copies, we will just consider the Fisher information for a single probe.
 All sources considered here are Gaussian~\cite{weedbrook2012gaussian} and the QFI can be evaluated analytically, as we detail in Appendix~\ref{app:Gaussian}.

 We begin with the $N_{\rm S}=0$ case of vacuum input.
 The vacuum-limit (VL) QFI can be evaluated as \be \calJ_{\rm VL}= \frac{1}{{n_{\rm B}}({n_{\rm B}}+1)}= \calJ_{\rm UB}|_{N_{\rm S}=0}, \ee which also coincides with $ \calJ_{\rm UB}$ at zero input photon.
 In this case the performance is limited by vacuum noise fluctuations, thus, we name the corresponding QFI as the vacuum limit.
-As we will address later, this vacuum limit is much better than the performance of vacuum input with homodyne detection, as often considered as benchmark in previous works~\cite{malnou2019,backes2021}.
+As we will address later, this vacuum limit is much better than the performance of vacuum input with homodyne detection, the latter often considered as benchmark in previous works~\cite{malnou2019,backes2021}.

 Now we consider exotic quantum resources to overcome the vacuum limit.
 We begin with the squeezed vacuum state, in absence of any entangled ancilla.
 Squeezed vacuum states have been considered in DM search~\cite{malnou2019}, however, the QFI enabled by it remains unclear.
 A squeezed vacuum state is prepared by applying single-mode squeezing $\hat S(r)=\exp\left[-r\left(\hat a_S^2-\hat a_S^{\dagger 2}\right)/2\right]$ to a vacuum mode, where $\hat a_S$ is the annihilation operator of the initial mode and $r$ is the squeezing parameter.
 The resulting mode has mean photon number $N_{\rm S}=\sinh^2 r$ and quadrature variances $G\equiv\exp(2r)$ and $1/G\equiv\exp(-2r)$ for position and momentum, where we have chosen vacuum variance as unity.
 Here $G$ is often referred to in decibels (dB) as the squeezing strength.
 A single-mode squeezed vacuum (SV) yields the following QFI \begin{widetext} \be \calJ_{\rm SV}= \frac{({n_{\rm B}}+1)^2 + ({n_{\rm B}}+2 \kappa N_{\rm S})^2+ 2 \kappa N_{\rm S} \left(\kappa +1\right)}{\left[\kappa N_{\rm S} \left(2 {n_{\rm B}}-\kappa +1\right)+{n_{\rm B}} \left({n_{\rm B}}+1\right)\right] \left[2 {n_{\rm B}} \left({n_{\rm B}}+2 \kappa N_{\rm S}+1\right)-2 (\kappa -1) \kappa N_{\rm S}+1\right]}. \ee \end{widetext} First, as a sanity check, with zero mean photon number $N_{\rm S}=0$, the QFI result $\calJ_{\rm SV}= 1/{{n_{\rm B}}({n_{\rm B}}+1)}=\calJ_{\rm VL}$ agrees with the vacuum limit.